 The gift of equity from ‘family members’ treads a similar path to the ‘gifted deposits’ described above, the main difference is fewer lenders offer mortgages for this type of arrangement.

-For more information on gifting equity or gifting deposits please contact us on (020) 7993 2044 or alternatively complete the online enquiry form on the right-hand side of this page.
+For more information on gifting equity or gifting deposits please click on the below button.